v1nns/spectrum/README.md

 # spectrum

-Introducing yet another music player for audiophiles and tech enthusiasts alike
-- spectrum, a console-based music player written in C++ that will simplify the way you experience your favorite tunes!
+Introducing yet another music player for audiophiles and tech enthusiasts alike: spectrum, a console-based music player written in C++ that will simplify the way you experience your favorite tunes!

 Immerse yourself in the sound with the powerful equalizer, allowing you to